pubkey/eth-crypto/tutorials/signed-data.md

  */
 ```

-Now that we have the bytecode of the contract, we can submit a transaction to create a new instance of it at our local blockchain.
+Now that we have the bytecode of the contract, we can submit a transaction to create a new instance of it at our local testchain.

 ```javascript
 // create contract-create-code